akivajgordon/npg/README.md

 npg /path/to/my-new-proj
 ```

-When creating your project you can add the `--express` flag to initial the project as an express app
+When creating your project you can add the `--express` flag to initialize the project as an express app

 Jump into that newly created directory: